Sources of support - Coronavirus

 The Government is providing one-off grant funding of up to £10,000 for Local Authorities to support small businesses that already pay little or no business rates because of small business rate relief (SBRR), rural rate relief (RRR) and tapered relief.
 PACEY is working to clarify how childcare businesses can access this grant and whether micro-businesses and sole traders such as childminders qualify.

-- In Wales for those more newly registered not eligible for the SEISS Welsh Government announced a start-up grant to support new businesses in Wales dealing with the severe impact of Coronavirus, this grant closed on the 4th September.
+- In Wales for those who were more newly registered not eligible for the SEISS Welsh Government announced a start-up grant to support new businesses in Wales dealing with the severe impact of Coronavirus, this grant closed on the 4th September.
 This will provide crucial funding with potential to help newly registered childminders who established their businesses between 1 April 2019 and 1 March 2020, helping them to continue trading through the pandemic.
+NOW CLOSED

 - Universal Credit